Kubernetes Best Practices

 Node Memory Management¶

-It is possible for researchers to over-allocate memory to the extent that, if not managed properly, will destabilize the chosen node (machine).
+It is possible for Researchers to over-allocate memory to the extent that, if not managed properly, will destabilize the chosen node (machine).

 The node enters the "NotReady" state, and won't be "Ready" again until the resource issues have been fixed.
-This issue appears on certain versions of kubelet (1.17.4 for example), that have a bug which causes kubelet to not recover properly when encountering certain errors, and must be restarted manually.
+This issue appears on certain versions of kubelet (1.17.4 for example), that have a bug that causes kubelet to not recover properly when encountering certain errors, and must be restarted manually.